TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-compact-disk-store.md

 !!!Note:
 	You must provide all of the directories in the disk store.
 If no oplog max size is specified, SnappyData uses the system default.</br>
 Offline compaction can consume a large amount of memory.
-If you get a java.lang.OutOfMemory error while running this command, you made need to increase the heap size by setting the `-Xmx` and `-Xms` options in the JAVA_ARGS environment variable. [snappy Launcher Commands](../../reference/command_line_utilities/store-launcher.md) provides more information about setting Java options.
+If you get a java.lang.OutOfMemory error while running this command, you made need to increase the heap size by setting the `-Xmx` and `-Xms` options in the JAVA_ARGS environment variable.
+[Command Line Utilites](../../reference/command_line_utilities/store-launcher.md) provides more information about setting Java options.

 </p>